 Our results of operations and financial prospects are significantly dependent upon users of our services and the prosperity and solvency of the OTAs, hotel chains and independent hotels that have relationships with us.
 Travel, including hotel room reservations, is dependent on personal and business discretionary spending levels.
 Demand for travel services tends to decline, along with the advertising budgets spent by hotels and other accommodation aggregators, during general economic downturns and recessions.
 Events and developments that cause deteriorations in economic conditions on a national, regional or global level, or are perceived as likely to lead to such deteriorations, can quickly affect our business.
-In particular, our financial results may be adversely impacted by economic uncertainty arising from continued uncertainty relating to the United Kingdom's anticipated withdrawal from the European Union, or Brexit.
+In particular, our financial results may be adversely impacted by economic uncertainty arising from the United Kingdom's withdrawal from the European Union, or Brexit, and any future cooperation it may have with the European Union.
 Conditions that reduce disposable income or consumer confidence, such as an increase in interest rates (which, among other things, could cause consumers to incur higher monthly expenses under mortgages), unemployment rates, direct or indirect taxes, fuel prices or other costs of living, may lead users to reduce or stop their spending on travel or to opt for lower-cost products and services, and these conditions may be particularly prevalent during periods of recession, economic downturn or market volatility and disruption.
-International travel may also be affected by changes in exchange rates among significant origin and destination countries.
+International travel may also be affected by changes in exchange rates among significant origin and destination countries and may contribute to increased volatility in our business, results of operations, financial condition and prospects.

 Any significant decline in travel, consumer discretionary spending or the occurrence of any of the foregoing conditions may reduce demand for our services.
 They can also cause advertisers to become financially distressed, insolvent or fail to pay us for services we have already provided.
-The occurrence of any of the above could have a material adverse effect on our business, results of operations, financial condition and prospects.
+The occurrence of any of the above could have a material adverse effect on our business, results of operations, financial condition and prospects, especially when considered together with the inherent attributes of our business discussed above that also contribute to period-to-period volatility.

-Our ability to maintain and increase brand awareness in order to improve our financial performance and return to revenue growth is dependent on the effectiveness of our Advertising Spend.
+Our ability to maintain and increase brand awareness in order to improve our financial performance is dependent on the effectiveness of our Advertising Spend.
 Increased competition, or inadequate or ineffective innovation in and execution of our advertising could harm our business and negatively affect our financial condition and results of operations.